-Sanjana Krishnan, Research Intern, Institute of Chinese Studies
+Sanjana Krishnan, Research Intern, ICS

 The death of Mao Zedong in 1976 gave rise to a series of dramatic political changes that led the emergence of Deng Xiaoping as the next leader of the country.
 Deng led China through a path that has now made the country the industrial giant it is now.
 This was made possible through Deng’s policy of ‘Reform and Opening Up’ and the “Four Modernisations”.
 What fuelled this industrial expansion was a heavy dependence on energy giving birth to a new vulnerability to China, namely energy security.
 While China is still heavily dependent on mostly its own coal reserves and imports of coal for its energy requirements, the reliance on imported crude oil is also increasing.

 In 2017, China became the largest importer of crude oil in the world, surpassing the United States and 70% of this was met through oil imports mainly from the West Asian region.
 In the coming twenty years, these oil imports of China are expected to grow by 10%.
 Therefore, energy security and oil supply in particular have profound importance for China considering that the huge and powerful economy of China might derail and dwindle if that oil supply diminishes leading to not just an industrial break down but also impact on the China’s overall credibility as a great power in the world which rests, to a great extent, on its economic prowess.
 The dependence of the Chinese economy on its oil imports is thus an established and critical fact.